-Concerns about the loss of housing/personal Respondents who discussed this theme were concerned that the public transport route would pose a risk of loss of or damage to housing (particularly around Cambridge property Road and Glebe Road) and allotment land due to the route passing through/close to these areas Most of these respondents indicated this was particular to three of the possible routes ('Eastern area of interest', 'Central area of interest', and 'A10 area of interest') Most of these respondents also felt it would have a negative environmental impact Some of these respondents felt that the new public transport route should make use of existing infrastructure Some of these respondents discussed the plans to dual/move the A10 and how this could be a suitable alternative Some of these respondents felt that a route following the rail line would be more suitable A few of these respondents felt the consultation period needed to be extended due to Covid-19 to allow more response time Duelling of the A10 Respondents who discussed this theme felt that adding a new public transport route was unnecessary when the A10 could be expanded to be a duel carriageway.
+Concerns about the loss of housing/personal property Respondents who discussed this theme were concerned that the public transport route would pose a risk of loss of or damage to housing (particularly around Cambridge Road and Glebe Road) and allotment land due to the route passing through/close to these areas Most of these respondents indicated this was particular to three of the possible routes ('Eastern area of interest', 'Central area of interest', and 'A10 area of interest') Most of these respondents also felt it would have a negative environmental impact Some of these respondents felt that the new public transport route should make use of existing infrastructure Some of these respondents discussed the plans to dual/move the A10 and how this could be a suitable alternative A few of these respondents felt the consultation period needed to be extended due to Covid-19 to allow more response time Duelling of the A10 Respondents who discussed this theme felt that adding a new public transport route was unnecessary when the A10 could be expanded to be a duel carriageway.
 These respondents felt this would reduce congestion in the area and allow public transport to travel unheeded.
 They felt that these plans should be integrated with the plans to duel the A10 from Cambridge to Ely, as they could negate the need for some improvements and link well together Environmental impact Respondents who discussed this theme were concerned the new public transport route would negatively impact on the environment, as the route would require building on undeveloped land and Green Belt Concerns of loss of existing bus services Respondents who discussed this theme were concerned that existing bus services in Waterbeach and surrounding villages may be lost or reduced due to the new public transport route.
 These respondents were also concerned the new route would not serve these villages in an accessible way